gnnsys/gnnsys.github.io/index.md

 ## Livestream Information

-The workshop will be live-streaming on April 9th 7am-4pm PST, from the MLSys conference website.
+The workshop will be live-streamed on April 9th 7am-4pm PST, from the MLSys conference website.
 The schedule and live are available at this address:<br>
 <a href="https://mlsys.org/virtual/2021/workshop/1642" target = "_blank">https://mlsys.org/virtual/2021/workshop/1642</a>

 You need to register to MLSys to watch the workshop ($25 for students and $100 for others):<br>